 Follow the liminal.
 See where it goes.
 Most of all… refuse a return to “normal.”
 It has been the problem all along.
 It’s “normal” that got you here.
 It’s “normal” that you are trying to liberate yourself from.

 In the grip of the COVID-19 pandemic, the basic tasks of living now feel tense and arduous.
-Everyday we are confronted with the statistics of the pandemic.
-The constant onslaught of warnings maintain a cold grip on awareness.
-Mind-numbing denial and avoidance overwhelms scientific evidence.
+Every day we are confronted with the statistics of the pandemic.
+The constant onslaught of warnings maintains a cold grip on awareness.
+Mind-numbing denial and avoidance overwhelm scientific evidence.
 Existing social tensions boil over.
 Deep cultural wounds bleed out into the streets.
 Delusion and denial overwhelm science.
 The virulence of entitlement reaches epidemic proportions.
 Patho-adolescent politics trump global peace.

 The liminality provoked by the COVID-19 pandemic offers wisdom.
 It advises us not to take our time her for granted because the unexpected can suddenly arise in any moment and claim us as its own.
 It reminds us that life is permeated with creative uncertainties that can suddenly redirect our course in life with remarkable ease.
 And it demonstrates that we have far less control over our course in life than we think.

 But this… we can exercise genuine control over our thoughts, reactions, and beliefs even while stranded in the wretched ambiguity of a liminal frontier.
 Wellbeing isn’t about trying to feel good, but it is always about confronting, accepting, and adapting to the creative uncertainties of being alive.
 Even in our darkest moments, there is always a choice to be made.